Israel-Jauregui/Israel-Jauregui/README.md

 ## Hi, I'm Israel Jauregui. 👋

 ---
 I'm a computer science student that is passionate about Software Development and Statistics.
-I'm actively seeking a Software Developer internship for Summer 2026.
 * 🤖I'm currently taking classes on Machine Learning, Statiscal Computing and Mobile Application Development.
 * 📈I have interests in Math and am currently doing a math minor.
 * 📱I lead the CodingWarriors Programming Club.